soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

 1. Complete the Code:
    Implement the Monte Carlo simulation to estimate the value of π.
 The implementation should include both:

 - A single-threaded version.

-- A multi-threaded version that uses all available CPU cores.
+- A multi-threaded version.

-2. Print a Brief Report:
+2. Compare the result:

-- Include a comparison of performance (benchmark results) between the multi-threaded and single-threaded versions.
+- Use the benchmark results to get to a comparison of performance between the multi-threaded and single-threaded versions.

+3. Answer the following questions in the **Report.md** file

+- Was the multi-threaded implementation always faster than the single-threaded one?

+    - If yes, why?

+    - If not, what factors are the cause and what can you do to mitigate these issues?

 ---